GEOFF CLEWS, LL.B (Hons), M. Jur. (Distn) (Auck.), AIF, FANZCN, M. Inst. D.

 , a company working to establish a multiform theatre in Auckland’s CBD.
 Construction of Q Theatre began in December 2009 and the Theatre opened for business at the end of August 2011, offering a curated program of professional performing arts in central Auckland.
 Geoff stood down from the Q Board in May 2013 after 6 years with the project, having seen it through construction to opening and operation.
 Largely because of his work in arts governance Geoff was then appointed by Auckland Council as a director of Regional Facilities Auckland

 .
-RFA is the commercial arm of Auckland Council which has responsibility for the major publicly owned arts, sports, heritage, collections and convention venues in the Auckland region, over $1bn in assets.
-Geoff is a member of RFA's Audit Committee and its Capital Projects Committee.
+RFA is the commercial arm of Auckland Council which has responsibility for the major publicly owned arts, sports, heritage, collections and convention venues in the Auckland region, over $1.2 billion in assets.
+From October 2017 Geoff will chair RFA's Audit Committee and he is also a member of its Capital Projects Committee.
 He was appointed to a second term on the RFA Board in 2016.

 Geoff also chaired for three years Arts Advocates Auckland